Claromentis co-founder Michael Christian shares his insights in a guest blog.

-This year, for example, we hosted our own Innovation Week in Barcelona.
+This year, for example, we hosted our own business hackathon in Barcelona.
 We rented a villa for the week, and everyone worked remotely from either the beach, the balcony, or the sun-bed; wherever had Wi-Fi!
-As usual, we used our own digital workplace software to communicate and collaborate with each other, and it kept all team members connected, whether they were in Barcelona or back at home in our Brighton office.
+As usual, we used our own intranet software to communicate and collaborate with each other, and it kept all hackathon team members connected, whether they were in Barcelona or back at home in our Brighton office.

 Step 1: Pitch an idea

 Any member of staff can pitch an idea by answering the following questions:

 - Which problem are you trying to solve?